The disturbing case of James Jordan - The Appalachian Trail Murderer

 When Sanchez Jr. fell to the ground covered in blood from the knife attack, the female hiker attempted to run away with Jordan in pursuit.
 When he had chased her down, she raised her arms in surrender, and then he began stabbing her repeatedly, at which point she, too, fell to the ground.
 Fortunately, she played dead, and Jordan then left and returned to the campsite without finishing her off.

-After Jordan left the scene, the female hiker got up and continued to run down the trail, eventually coming upon some other campers who were just off the trail, who then helped her hike six more miles to a trailhead.
+After Jordan left the scene, the female hiker got up and continued running down the trail, eventually coming upon some other campers just off the trail, who then helped her hike six more miles to a trailhead.
 Here, they called 911 to report the stabbings.
 She was transported to a nearby medical center in Bristol, Tennessee.

-Jordan made his way back down the trail and approached another pair of backpackers who were asleep in their tent, shouting at them that he needed a flashlight.
+Jordan returned down the trail and approached another pair of backpackers asleep in their tent, shouting at them that he needed a flashlight.
 “They were real reluctant to just talk to him.
 They thought it was a little unusual,” said Wythe County Sheriff Keith Dunagan at a press briefing.
 “They didn’t even see the person, and luckily, they didn’t come out of the tent.”

 Using pings from a nearby cell phone tower, authorities were able to locate the approximate location of the first stabbing, and the tactical team of the Wythe County Sheriff’s Office then began the four-mile hike to the crime scene.
 At 6.14 am the following day, the group arrived at the campsite where the first attack occurred.
 There, they found Sanchez's body, who had died from his injuries, along with a dog, which then led the team to the suspect.
 The deputies found blood on Jordan’s clothes and arrested him.
 “We had our whole tac team up there, so he wisely surrendered himself,” said Dunagan.